504ensicsLabs/DAMM/README.md

                         Plugin(s) to run.
-For a list of options use --info -f FILE               Memory image file to run plugin on -k KDBG               KDBG address for the images (in hex) --db DB               sqlite db file, for efficient input/output --profile PROFILE     volatility profile for the images (e.g. WinXPSP2x86) --debug               Print debugging statements --info                Print available volatility profiles, plugins --tsv                 Print screen formatted output.
+For a list of options use --info -f FILE               Memory image file to run plugin on -k KDBG               KDBG address for the images (in hex) --db DB               SQLite db file, for efficient input/output --profile PROFILE     Volatility profile for the images (e.g. WinXPSP2x86) --debug               Print debugging statements --info                Print available volatility profiles, plugins --tsv                 Print screen formatted output.